skaynor/wildhunts-campaign/docs/resources/weapons/equipment-basics.md

 There are many materials you may find while hunting monsters.
 These cosmetic materials have no mechanical benefit, but change your characters appearance in some way.
 You have one cosmetic slot in either your armor or weapon (your choice) that you can place a cosmetic material into or replace when you find a different that suits your character a bit more.

 :::tip
-For the Weapon & Armor Pricing chart, please reference the [Guide to Monster Hunting](https://www.gmbinder.com/share/-LCk9FgQaqaXBVmLeCeT) (p.63).
+For the Armor & Weapon Pricing chart, please reference the [Guide to Monster Hunting](https://www.gmbinder.com/share/-LCk9FgQaqaXBVmLeCeT) (p.63) or in the [Appendix](resources/appendix/weapon-armor-pricing.md).
 :::